 Educate staff about share options

 One thing business often fails to do is educate their teams about the option scheme on offer.
-If senior management is not advocating it, then employees are unlikely to engage with it.
+If senior management does not advocate it, employees are unlikely to engage with it.

 Why not prepare a presentation to announce the scheme?
 Or provide educational materials that outline the benefits of having options that will one day become valuable assets.
 After all, you want staff to feel excited at the prospect of having a future stake in the business.

-It is also a way of showing them how you value the hard work they do and that you want them to stick around.
+It is also a way of showing them how you value their hard work and want them to stick around.
 Be part of the company success story years down the line.

 How do I set up a share option scheme?